Student Environment Centre

 - Provides an orientation for the incoming treasurer.

-- Checks the SEC mailbox provided by the AMS.
+- Checks the SEC folder provided by the AMS at the Financial Office.

 - Ensures that the SEC budget is met.